ivanhofer/sveltekit-typescript-showcase/README.md

 findById(product.id) // valid

-findById(category.id) // will probably always return undefined if your DB uses random IDs
+findById(category.id)  // we query the product DB with an id from the category DB
-// we query the product DB with an id from the category DB
+// this will probably always return `undefined` if your DB uses random IDs
 ```

 You could introduce potential bugs if you are not careful.
 In the case above it probably is clear